Sometimes we get so busy trying to raise money that we lose sight of something important: Why people give.

 - Naming names.
 Always call your donors by name.
 Never send out a generic ask or thank you!
 Donors want to feel seen.

 - Offering naming opportunities.
-For those donors who want their name on something, including options for naming a building, a tree, or something.
+For those donors who want their name on something, offer them options for naming a building, a tree, or something else meaningful.

 8. FOMO.
 Fear of Missing Out is defined as a fear that others might be having a rewarding experience from which you are absent.
 There have been a lot of studies about this phenomenon recently in relation to social media.
 Although this may seem entirely negative (the media tends to focus on depression caused by spending too long looking at other’s achievements and accomplishments) that’s not always the case.
 FOMO drives people to seek connection and if they find it, that’s a good thing.
 All human beings need to belong, and they seek out groups with similar values and sensibilities.
 Donors are looking for personal connections and rewarding experiences just like anyone else.
 FOMO can be a driving factor in why people give or attend your event.
 Nonprofits are not just organizations that distribute money; people who share a cause are a community who have rewarding experiences together.